 For example, Linux operating system uses K from the JEDEC standard when reporting KB/s in commands such as iostat and Microsoft Windows uses KB/GB from the JEDEC standards when reporting disk space available.

-For more information about entities, metrics and datasets available in BMC TrueSight Capacity Optimization, see the following topics:
+For more information on entities, metrics and datasets available in TrueSight Capacity Optimization, see the following topics: